stevenjmesser/visitmy.website/_posts/2025-07-17-making-notes-taking-actions.md

 From there, I’ve prepared a few prompts to summarise the various different meetings I have.
 Highlight decisions made, pull out things for me to add to my to-do list, remind me of anything to follow up on next time, and generally summarise the discussion.
 (I haven’t prepped anything for [workshops](https://www.nngroup.com/articles/workshops-vs-meetings/){:target="_blank"} yet but may do soon.)

 When I use one of these prompts on a transcript, MacWhisper makes a call to an [LM Studio](https://lmstudio.ai){:target="_blank"} server running on my Mac, which passes the prompt and context on to a large language model.
 The LLM does its thing, beep-booping, tumbling parts of words and decimal-point numbers around in its magical cement-mixer of dreams, until a couple of minutes later out pops a summary.

+### A note on models

+In my experience, a 30-minute meeting is about 20,000 tokens.
+You’ll need a model and hardware that can handle at least that.
+I’ve been using IBM’s Granite 3.2 8B on a M4 Mac Mini and Meta’s Llama 3.2 3B on a M2 MacBook Air successfully, increasing the context length as required.
+If you’re using a reasoning model, turning off thinking can help too.

 ## What next?